dmitrychebayewski/airrotterdam/README.md

 ## Features

-The application supports two modes, one of them with an experimental feature:
+The application supports two modes:

 * "Monitor": Monitoring the air quality on the spot